keyoke-code/bd_blog/content/post/staying-safu-1.md

 ## Putting it to the test - the rugs

 So lets put one of these scanners to the test and see how useful it is.
 We'll take [https://rugscreen.com/](https://rugscreen.com/ "https://rugscreen.com/") as an example.
-Let's see how well rugscreen would have protected us from the last five confirmed token rugpulls as reported by certic:
+Let's see how well rugscreen would have protected us from the last five confirmed token rugpulls as reported by certik:

 ### Spartan Protocol